 The arena seats are on the second floor of the gymnasium and are similarly divided according to proximity to the dohyo.
 Since the box seats sell out fast, you’re most likely to score an arena seat.

-Masu-seki box seats range in price from a conservative ¥38,000 to ¥47,000 or more for all four seats, while arena seats start from around ¥3,800 and go up from there.
+Masu-seki box seats range in price from a conservative ¥38,000 to ¥47,000 or more (seating four people), while arena seats start from around ¥3,800 and go up from there.
 Expect to pay somewhere closer to ¥18,000 if you’re buying tickets close to the tournament dates.

 A dirt-cheap option is jiyu seki, or “free-seating tickets”, which aren’t available for pre-sale.
-You can (try to) buy these from the Kokugikan at 8am on each day of the sumo tournament—but be warned that they sell out super fast (you may need to get queuing before dawn) and also are the worst seats in the house.
+You can (try) to buy these from the Kokugikan at 8am on each day of the sumo tournament but be warned – they sell out super fast (you may need to get queuing before dawn) and also are the worst seats in the house.
 Think far, far away, just underneath the ceiling.
 If you’re going in a group, these are not a good idea.
 For die-hard cheapos determined to try scoop the jiyu-seki bargain, our advice is to go on a weekday, on the “off-peak” days mentioned above.
 Here’s a decent write-up on what to expect if you go this route.

 Pro tip: Whatever ticket you end up buying, it will give you all-day access to the tournament venue.
 Matches may start around 8:30am, but the biggest, best wrestlers are only rolled out in the late afternoon—so you can nip out for a bite to eat in between bouts.
 And, on that note …